-Hoffman Estates is a village primarily in Cook County, Illinois, with a small sliver occupying Kane County.
+Hoffman Estates is a village that sits primarily in Cook County, Illinois.
+A small sliver of the village occupies Kane County.

-It’s also a place affected by substance use, particularly opioids.
+Sadly, it is also a place affected by substance use, especially opioids.

 An analysis of Cook County for 2019 found 1,211 opioid-linked overdose deaths; 855 of those were in Chicago, and 356 in suburban Cook County.
 Out of the suburban Cook County deaths: